Developer-Notes-Extension/.github/profile/README.md

 Shared user-contributed notes to game dev documentation, curated for accuracy and relevance, with hundreds of notes added by dozens of contributors, covering usage, relevant examples, references, and gotchas.

-Adds a comment block to the bottom of matched documentation sites.

 ## Contributing
 To contribute new comments please use the extension for your browser: